lighthouse-web3/gitbook/javascript/code-examples/access-control-node.md

           CID: CID of file to decrypt
           signedMessage: message signed by owner of publicKey
           conditions: should be in format like above
-          aggregator: aggregator to apply on conditions, in this example we used and */
+          aggregator: aggregator to apply on conditions
+    */
     const response = await lighthouse.accessCondition(
       publicKey,